 - Strong Interest Inventory is used to obtain occupational-related information according to your interests.

-If you are interested in taking these assessments, contact Career Services at 305-899-4010 or stop by Career Services in Landon 205 to set up an appointment with a career counselor and take the first step in discovering your true calling.
+If you are interested in taking these assessments, contact the Career Development Center at 305-899-4010 or stop by the CDC in Landon 205 to set up an appointment with a career counselor and take the first step in discovering your true calling.